pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 For investigation, we looked at the implementation of placement rules in various databases (CockroachDB, Yugabyte, OceanBase).

 The idea of using a `PLACEMENT POLICY` was inspired by how OceanBase has Placement Groups, which are then applied to tables.
-But the usage as proposed here is optional, which allows for more flexibility for casual cases.
-The idea of using a Placement Group can also be seen as similar to using a "tablespace" in a traditional database, but it's not completely the same since the choice is less binary (constraints allow the placement of roles for leaders, followers, learners).
+The idea of using a Placement Group/Placement Policy can also be seen as similar to using a "tablespace" in a traditional database.

 CockroachDB does not look to have something directly comparable to `PLACEMENT POLICY`, but it does have the ability to specify "replication zones" for "system ranges" such as default, meta, liveness, system, timeseries.
 Before dropping `ALTER TABLE t1 ADD PLACEMENT` from this proposal, it was investigated the CockroachDB does not support this syntax, presumably for simplification and minimising similar risks of misconfiguration.